 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that could disrupt your everyday life.
-They can lead to water damage, bad smells and even health hazards.
-If they’re not treated promptly, blocked drains can cause serious issues in the plumbing system, resulting in costly maintenance or repairs.
+Blocked drains can be a nuisance that could cause disruption to your daily life.
+They can cause flooding, bad smells, and even health risks.
+If not promptly dealt with, blocked drains can cause serious problems in the plumbing system, leading to expensive fixes or replacings.

 Key Takeaways

-- The fat, oil and grease accumulations can stick to the walls of pipes causing obstructions; try not to pour grease down drains or make use of hot water and soap for cleaning dishes.
+- Fat, oil and grease buildup can accumulate on the pipes’ walls causing blockages.
+Do not pour grease down the drain, or use hot water and soap for cleaning dishes.

-- Tree roots naturally extend into the earth to seek nutrients.
-This can cause massive damage, and also block the pipes completely that can lead to flooding.
-Regularly maintain trees near drainage systems by pruning them.
+- Tree roots naturally extend themselves into the earth to seek nutrients which may cause significant damages and blockages to pipes and cause flooding.
+It is important to regularly maintain trees near drainage systems by pruning them.

-- Wet wipes, towels, etc. could cause unpleasant odors that can be detected around bins and toilets; make sure to flush toilet paper down the toilet.
+- Flushing non-biodegradable items like wet toiletries, wipes, etc. can cause unpleasant smells that can be detected around bins and toilets; make sure to flush toilet paper down the drain.

 - Hair

-In this post, we’ll look at five common causes of blocked drains and the best way to prevent them from happening.
+In this article, we’ll examine five of the most common causes of blocked drains and ways to prevent them from happening.

-Fat, grease, and oil may appear like harmless materials to drain down the toilet, but they can build up over the insides of the pipes, which causes an obstruction.
-If this happens the water can’t flow freely through the drainpipes.
-The best solution is to refrain from the practice of pouring grease down the drain.
-Or make use of hot water and soap to wash your hands when cleaning dishes because it assists to break down grease-based substances.
+Fat, grease, and oil may appear like harmless materials to dump down the drain but as time passes, they build up on the walls of pipes, creating obstruction.
+When this occurs it is impossible for water to move freely through the drainpipes.
+The solution is to avoid throwing grease down the drain or use soap and hot water when cleaning dishes because it assists to break down greasy substances.

-In time, the tree roots naturally extend themselves into the ground looking for nutrients.
-This results in them growing towards underground pipes.
-Once they’re inside, the tree roots could cause significant damage and even block them, causing flooding.
-It’s crucial, therefore, if you are near trees to maintain their growth around drainage systems by pruning them in a regular manner.
+In time, the tree roots naturally extend their roots into the earth searching for nutrients which leads to them expanding toward underground pipes.
+Once they’re inside, the trees roots can cause a lot of damage and may completely block them, leading to flooding.
+Therefore, it is essential that if have trees around that you maintain their growth around drainage systems by pruning them regularly.

 Cause 4 Hair